JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 of `kotlinx.coroutines`.

 You'll also use the new memory manager for Kotlin/Native, which will become default soon.
-For this, add the following at the end `build.gradle.kts` file:
+For this, add the following at the end of the `build.gradle.kts` file:

 ```kotlin
 kotlin.targets.withType(org.jetbrains.kotlin.gradle.plugin.mpp.KotlinNativeTarget::class.java) {